fellowship-of-the-roms/polished-save-patcher/README.md

 ## Building from Source

 To build this project from source, you need to have [Emscripten](https://emscripten.org/) installed.
-Follow these steps:
+Then Follow these steps:

 1. **Clone the repository:**
    ```sh